joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 able to fix the bug and got a beautiful set of Lissajous curves for the entire parameter set of ResNet-50 which made it into the final version of the paper.

+Ultimately this paper was accepted to NeurIPS 2018.
+By the time the conference came around the residency was over and I had left Google so I had to pay my own way to present the paper.
+But it was worth it to talk to yet more people about random walks and catch up with the other residents.

 ## Coming to an end

+The question of what to do with us after the residency ended seemed to be the part that Google had thought through least.
+Officially, the story was that once the residency was over that was it and you'd leave Google.
+Unoffiically, however, the people running the program were expecting most of us to convert to full time positions at Google once the residency ended.
+This tension between the official and unofficial version made things difficult because it was unclear what the real requirements for conversion were.
+The stated requirements of the program were pretty minimal --- you just had to do machine learning research for a year.
+There was no expectation of publication or any real results.
+But it was obvious that if you produced no publications in a year you would not be able to convert.

+Some of the residents had some background in machine learning research and so already had a publication record they could point to in support of their conversion process, and they generally were able to convert to research scientist positions.
+Others like myself were coming from other fields and so we didn't have an ML publication record yet.
+Since the residency was only a year long, most of us had a few papers which had been submitted to different venues, but due to the timing of the conference submission processes, it was hard to have more than one accepted paper by the end of the residency (I didn't have any).

 [1]: http://arxiv.org/abs/1505.07376